 The expansion was dedicated in September 2000 and named in honor of John and Lucy Cook in gratitude for their generous support in making the expansion a reality.
 Shortly thereafter, the school was named the Richard A. Chaifetz School of Business in recognition of the dedication and commitment.

 The stunning facility truly provides our students the space, tools and support needed to achieve success.

 John Cook is the retired chairman, chief executive officer and founder of PRG-Schultz International, Inc., as well as the namesake of our school of business at Saint Louis University.
 He earned his accounting degree from the School of Business at Saint Louis University while working his way through college.
 Thanks to Cook and countless others, the business school has more than doubled its original size.

 John Cook and Lucy Cook, his wife of more than 40 years, are deeply committed to giving back and helping others succeed.
 In 1999, that desire to help others came in the form of a $5 million gift to help construct John and Lucy Cook Hall.
-Today, Cook Hall is home to the MBA program, the student services office, the Boeing Institute of International Business, the Emerson Leadership Institute, the Center for Supply Chain Management Studies and a light-filled atrium.
+Today, Cook Hall is home to the MBA program, the student services office, the Boeing Institute of International Business, the Emerson Leadership Institute, the Center for Supply Chain Excellence Studies and a light-filled atrium.